AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-ecatsearch-viewer-about/c-html5-ecatsearch-viewer-customizingviewer/r-html5-ecatsearch-customize-tableofcontents.md

 The button tool tip can be localized.
 See [Localization of user interface elements](../../../c-html5-s7-aem-asset-viewers/c-html5-ecatsearch-viewer-about/c-html5-ecatsearch-viewer-localization.md#concept-cbfc39344c494eb7b9f6a272cff0cc74) for more information.

-Example - set up a table of contents button that is positioned 4 pixels from the bottom and 43 pixels from the left of the main control bar; size is 28 x 28 pixels and a different image is displayed for each of the four different button states:
+Example - Set up a table of contents button that is positioned 4 pixels from the bottom and 43 pixels from the left of the main control bar.
+Size is 28 x 28 pixels and a different image is displayed for each of the four different button states:

 ```
 .s7ecatalogsearchviewer .s7tableofcontents {